 Call Us For More Information!

 There are obviously many more parts of your chimney’s anatomy, all of which serve an important purpose.
 Your chimney crown, damper, flashing, mortar, and more all play a unique role in how well your system operates, and they all need attention from time to time.
 Our experts have engaged in various educational opportunities and our 40 years worth of experience guarantee we really know our stuff.
+Our professional chimney technicians also hold ourselves to account by the rigorous standards of the Chimney Safety Institute of America (CSIA), and always act on best practices.
 Count on us to locate the cause of the problem, then provide the proper services and products necessary to resolve it.
 We’ll have you up and running again in a hurry!

 If you’re having trouble or if you have a question about the function of one of your chimney or heating appliance parts, please give us a call.
+Also, you should Click here to learn what our process here at Clean Sweep of Anne Arundel County is when it comes to our basic chimney inspections.
 We’re eager and ready to help out customers throughout our entire service area!